-Qualifications, experience and expertise: Philip is a Senior Human Resources Manager, Owner/Manager of Kelly Sports Burwood.
-He holds a Bachelor of Business Management and
+Qualifications, experience and expertise: Philip is a Senior Human Resources Manager, Owner/Manager of Kelly Sports Burwood and the Secretary for Caulfield Malvern Basketball Club.
+He holds a Bachelor of Business Management and Grad.

-Grad.
 Dip.
 Business (Banking & Finance).

-Special responsibilities: Finance & Audit Committee.
+Special responsibilities: Member of Governance Committee.